GoogleCloudPlatform/marketplace-vm-imagebuilder/docs/creating-service-account.md

   --iam-account $SERVICE_ACCOUNT@$PROJECT.iam.gserviceaccount.com
 ```

-The service account JSON key is created and downloaded to the `$SERVICE_ACCOUNT-service-account.json` file.
+The service account JSON key is created and downloaded as `$SERVICE_ACCOUNT-service-account.json`.

-## Grant permissions for the service account
+## Grant permissions to the service account

-To grant permissions for the service account, execute the following commands:
+To grant permissions to the service account, run the following commands:

 ```bash
 gcloud projects add-iam-policy-binding $PROJECT \